GensaGames/Dashcam-Speed-Detection/README.md

 ## Conclusion

-Even I had a very good result on my validation data, this work was more like self education challenge.
-That's why I don't have actual test result from Comma AI challenge.
-Moreover, there is still complex question to answer (see above).
-But in any case, it was a very valuable task.
+Even I had a very good result on my validation data, it's will require further review on test data.
+However, for me it was more a self education task, with great experience on computer vision analyze.
+This project has a good hints on different AI task, which we could reuse in future.